Language Barriers in Health and Social Care

 Patient Experience

-• Satisfaction: Patients who experience language barriers often report lower satisfaction with their healthcare experience.
+• Patients who experience language barriers often report lower satisfaction with their healthcare experience.
 They may feel frustrated, anxious, or neglected.

-• Trust: Effective communication is crucial for building trust.
+• Effective communication is crucial for building trust.
 Language barriers can erode the trust between patients and healthcare providers, making patients less likely to seek care when needed.

 Healthcare Access and Utilization